annacprice/nlp-bio-tools/README.md

 ```

 ### mlpipe ###
 mlpipe is used to build the machine learning model.
-The user can select which vectorizer and ML algorithm they wishto use to build the model.
+The user can select which vectorizer and ML algorithm they wish to use to build the model.

 #### Setup: ####
 * The postive and negative datasets should first be processed using pdf2nlp.
 The positive dataset should then be placed in mlpipe/data/text/positive and the negative dataset in mlpipe/data/text/negative.